Reference: Hyaline Config

 options:

-path: The path that code will be extracted from.
+path: The path that documentation will be crawled.
 If the path is not absolute it is joined with the current working directory to turn it into an absolute path.
-Note that the fs extractor uses Root when scanning a directory, meaning that while symlinks are followed they must be within the Root.
+Note that the fs crawler uses Root when scanning a directory, meaning that while symlinks are followed they must be within the Root to be crawled.

-Extract source code from a git repository (local or remote).
-For more information on how extraction works please see the documentation for Extract Current and Extract Change.
+For more information on how extraction works please see the documentation for Extract.

 Note that Include and Exclude globs are relative to the root of the repository.